Neural Network Research to Predict Gap Risk for Financial Assets

 - I’ve enhanced the network to predict the classification for the next day price (i.e. next day price class for each window is price up or down).
 See Mlflow results:

-- Test Data (SIVBQ): Next day price classification class accuracy is 95%
+- Test Data (SIVBQ): Next day price classification class Threshold Accuracy is 95%

-- Evaluation Data (SICP): Where next day price predicition to 1 decimal place is 41%, its corresponding next day price classification class accuracy is 50%, and it exhibits a bearish bias reflecting the dataset used to train the model.
+- Evaluation Data (SICP): Where next day price predicition to 1 decimal place is 41%, its corresponding next day price classification class Threshold Accuracy is 50%, and it exhibits a bearish bias reflecting the dataset used to train the model.

 Week 8